reza-asad/Coding-Challenge/README.md

 and **running_median.py** in alphabetical order.
 The shell script run.sh sets up permissions to run the python scrips and redirects the outputs to the **wc_output** directory.

+Note that I have used Python 3.5 to write the scripts.
+Therefore, some of the built-in functions will not run on Python 2.

 ### Word Count Problem
 The solution iterates over lines of all the text files and counts the frequency of each word.
 In order to find the